Assessment Learning Exchange

 Assessment Learning Exchange (ALE) is a gathering of assessment practitioners to share experiences informally, reflect on their practices, gather new ideas, and experience a sense of community through themed conversations.
 Initiated in 2020, ALE aims to match AALHE members for themed assessment conversations.
 In ALE, participants exchange their experiences, listen, receive feedback, and engage in wondering and pondering about a pre-selected focal topic.

-The Assessment Learning Exchange (ALE) Committee invites all members of AALHE, seasoned or new assessment practitioners, to join our next ALE gathering on the topic: Using Assessment Results for Action Planning.
+The Assessment Learning Exchange (ALE) Committee invites all members of AALHE, seasoned or new assessment practitioners, to join our next ALE gathering on the topic: Navigating Continuous Improvement Through Data and Technology

 Sign In & Register